-- 1) You will meet statutory requirements if you fully and accurately complete the notice of public rights pro forma in this document, and - 2) Publish (including publication on the smaller authority's website) the following documents, the day before the public rights period commences: - a) the approved Sections 1 and 2 of either Form 2 or 3, whichever is relevant to your smaller authority, of the AGAR; and - b) the completed Notice of Public Rights and Publication of Unaudited Annual Governance & Accountability Return.
-Please note that we have pre-completed it with the following suggested dates: Monday 5 June Friday 14 July 2023.
-(The latest possible dates that comply with the statutory requirements are Monday 3 July -Friday 11 August 2023); and - c) the notes which accompany the Notice (Local authority accounts: a summary of your rights).
+- You will meet statutory requirements if you fully and accurately complete the notice of public rights pro forma in this document, and if the parish meeting has a website, publish the following documents on the website, the day before the public rights period commences.
+It the parish meeting has no website, the following documents must simply be displayed in the local area for 14 days: - a) the approved Sections 1 and 2 of either Form 2PM or 3PM, whichever is relevant to your smaller authority, of the AGAR; and - b) the completed Notice of Public Rights and Publication of Unaudited Annual Governance & Accountability Return.
+Please note that we have pre-completed it with the following suggested dates: Tuesday 3 June - Monday 14 July 2025.
+(The latest possible dates that comply with the statutory requirements are Tuesday 1 July - Monday 11 August 2025); and - c) the notes which accompany the Notice (Local authority accounts: a summary of your rights).